 The Christmas season can be overwhelming, filled with anxiety, and a dreadful time of the year for some families.
-Massive sales, shopping guides, and daily commercials for the latest must have gadgets or toys floods our phones, computers and television.
+Massive sales, shopping guides, and commercials flood our phones, computers and television.

-We are surrounded by the commercialism of Christmas, and it can leave us feeling less than enough if we aren’t able to afford that most wanted gift that someone really wants.
-Families go into debt to purchase the gifts on the list and then spend the rest of the year working hard to pay off that debt.
-It doesn’t have to be this way.
+We are surrounded by the commercialism of Christmas, and it can leave us feeling less than enough.
+Families go into debt to purchase the gifts on their families wish list.
+Then, they spend the rest of the year working hard to pay off that debt.

-It is okay to go against what Christmas has become, to say no to the stress, the gifts, the debt and the anxiety of the season.
-Here are some of my thoughts on ways that our family celebrates Christmas in a slow, simple, yet memorable way.
+It is okay to say no to the stress, the gifts, the debt and the anxiety of the season.
+Here are some of my thoughts on how to create a slow and simple Christmas in a memorable way.

 I was raised most of my life by a single mother.
 I had four other siblings in the home and Christmas wasn’t really celebrated.
-If we had a tree, it was a tiny one in the corner, and one year we had a Charlie Brown Christmas tree.
+If we had a tree, it was a tiny one in the corner.
+One year we had a Charlie Brown Christmas tree.

-There was no abundance of gifts, and I imagine what we did get, my mother had to miss paying a bill in order to purchase.
+There was no abundance of gifts in my home as a child.
+I imagine the gifts we received, my mother had to miss paying a bill in order to purchase.
 Yet, Christmas was a magical time in our home and I never felt like I missed out on Christmas.

-When I got married, and started having children of my own, Christmas became a much different season.
-I began feeling the pressure to shop on Black Friday, participate in all the holiday things and fulfill the list of things that my children wanted.
+When I got married, and started having children of our own, and Christmas became a much different season.
+I began feeling the pressure to shop on Black Friday, and to participate in all the holiday things.
+I wanted to fulfill the list of things that my children wanted.